 Hey, Menders!
 Welcome to the last stop in our LA guide, at least for now.
 Today, we’re hitting up one of the busiest (and most famous) parts of the city: Central LA.

 What we love about this part of the city is that there is so much diversity.
 From Hollywood glitz and glamour to karaoke nights to unique museums to outdoor movies, there’s a little something for everyone.
 Next stop for Mend City Guides: Northern California!

 Treasure Hunt At The Trading Post

 It’s no secret that LA locals are huge on thrift shopping.
 One of the most well-known flea markets is Melrose Trading Post, which takes place every Sunday at Fairfax High School.
-If you’re looking to makeover your wardrobe or apartment post-breakup, you’ll find great goods here.
+If you’re looking to makeover your wardrobe or apartment, you’ll find great goods here.

 Find Your True North

 Wanderlust is the newest and hottest place to retreat and recharge in the middle of Hollywood.
 At Wanderlust, you can try movement and meditation classes that vary in intensity levels to help you get the mood boost you need, and the beautifully designed and decorated building (more like a center!) will make you feel calm the moment you step in.

 Try the Flow Foundation class if you’re a beginner or the Yogamaze class if you’re looking for something more rigorous.
 Then, stop by the Wanderlust Cafe for an organic, post-meditation treat, and don’t forget to swing by their library and the rooftop deck for some chill time.

 Pro Tip: Megan Monahan, a friend of Mend, is the Director of Meditation there, so tell her we say hi!
 Her #howimend interview is here.